NEW 2026 – Coemergent Kalachakra Sadhanas & Six Branches of Yoga Completion Stage

 (Automatic Download Link After Purchase)

-Eventually, these were transmitted to the 17th century Drigung Kagyü master Rigdzin Chökyi Dragpa, who later became known as the first Chungtsang Rinpoche.
-Rigdzin Chökyi Dragpa was a master of the old translation traditions and the new translation traditions of Tibet.
-He condensed the vital heart essence of the sutras, tantras, and lineage pith instructions into easy to practice sadhanas and commentaries that have been used and practiced to this very day.
+These teachings were later brought into the Drigung Kagyü and transmitted through Drigung Rigdzin Chökyi Dragpa, who lived from 1595 to 1659 and later became known as the first Chungtsang Rinpoche.
+A master of both the old and new translation traditions of Tibet, Chökyi Dragpa distilled the essential meaning of the sutras, tantras, and lineage pith instructions into texts intended for actual meditation and ritual practice.

 Additional information